Opening up care homes and supported housing

 Opening up care homes and supported housing includes both facilitating visitors coming into the home and also those living in a home or supporting living environment being supported to safely go out.

-Whilst the UK experiences easing of lockdown restrictions, care homes have been starting to open up to visitors and supporting people to go out safely.
+Whilst the UK continues to experience changes to restrictions and areas move in and out of different Tiers, care homes have been starting to open up to visitors and supporting people to go out safely.

 Prior to the publication of the Government guidance, SCIE held two virtual meetups with care homes and supported living managers to discuss issues around opening up care homes.
 Providers were at different stages and were balancing a range of considerations.